 My aunt, my mother’s sister, sent me an old picture.
 In the picture was my mother holding a baby and standing next to her sister.
 I asked my aunt if it was me that my mother was holding, but my aunt wasn’t sure.
 I’d like to believe it was me because the baby is holding on to my mom, grasping her shirt, but the baby is looking the other way.
 I want it to be me….

 Of course, that picture brought back memories, some emotions, and yes, questions.
 Oh, how I wish my mother was still alive.
 I wish I could talk to her, get motherly advice, and have long conversations on the phone.
-I wish we could meet for lunch and dinner; my family would take frequent trips to grandma’s.
+I wish we could meet for lunch and dinner; and take frequent trips to see her.
 I would watch my mother as she’d spend time with my children, her grandchildren, and great-grandchildren.

 My mother died when I was four.
 Therefore, I only remember a small glimpse of her and the things she did.
 I know she was very charming and a joy to be around.
 She was so beautiful!
 She had dark mocha skin, a gorgeous figure, and an infectious smile that was like a breath of fresh air.
 Her smile lit up the room and made a lasting impression on everyone.
 She was stunning!

 I hear stories of how my mother would gather all the neighborhood children, along with her children, nieces and nephews.
 With a switch in the one hand, a bible in the other hand, she’d take us all to church.
 And wow!
 Did she have a voice!
 She had a voice like an angel!
 Boy, she could sing!!
 When she’d lead a sung, the Holy Spirit would have His way, using her voice to tear up the church!
 I wish I could hear her voice now or remember her sound.
 I know it must have been heavenly!